Mental Performance Conditioning

 You don’t perform based on what you know.

-You perform based on what your system has been conditioned to do.
+You perform based on what your system has been conditioned to do NO MATTER THE MOMENT.

 The Problem